ljwagerfield/ljwagerfield.github.io/index.md

 -   Perform [customer discovery](customer-discovery.md) followed by [customer validation](customer-validation.md).
 This process is iterative.

--   Aim for an 80% end-to-end conversion rate from your early adopters.
+-   MVPs should be demos at this stage.

 -   Initial indications of problem/solution fit within 8 - 12 weeks.

     -   First paying customers.

     -   Failing this: change the vision.

+-   Final indication of problem/solution fit is an 80% end-to-end conversion rate from early adopters.

 ## Product / Market Fit